academe/memcheck/README.md

         }
     }

-$MemCheck->checkContinue() will return true if there enough resources (time and memory) left, and will return false if there is enough memory for iterationLimit further loop iterations or there is at most percentLimit percentage of available memory left.
+$MemCheck->checkContinue() will return true if there are enough resources (time and memory) left, and will return false if there is not enough memory for iterationLimit further loop iterations or there is at most percentLimit percentage of available memory left.

-The idea is that you can clean up nicely when memory is running low rather than get aborted unexpectedly in the middle of a processing loop iteration.
+The idea is that you can clean up nicely when memory is running low rather than get aborted by the PHP runtime engine unexpectedly in the middle of a processing loop iteration.

-Exiting the loop cleanly means that a new process can be started to continue where this loop left off (i.e. where it ran out of memory).
+Exiting the loop cleanly means that a new process can be started to continue where this loop left off (i.e. where it ran out of memory), or the user can be informed of how far it got so they can take action to contiue from there.
 This can be done by throwing another job onto a queue for processing further, or by returning a message to the web browser to indicte another call is needed to run the next batch of records.